top of page

 “There were so many opportunities that were on the brink of happening that there is no reason to follow up on right now,” admits creative director Babak Radboy, referring to an indefinitely postponed Gap partnership as one of the many.

-Nevertheless, Telfar has one thing other young yet trendy brands do not: A strong community of loyal customers and collaborators who formed meaningful relationships with the brand.
-Telfar grew organically with an old-school trendsetting effort every PR endorsement hopes to achieve; it was on the train, then at the coffee shop, and at brunch, and soon enough, people started to wonder what the hell it was.
-Despite the pandemic, the label sold out 1,000 units of its latest bag drop on its e-commerce site in just 12 hours last month.
+What sets Telfar apart from other young, trendy labels is its community—a loyal network of customers and collaborators who built genuine ties with the brand.
+It grew through an old-school, word-of-mouth approach every PR campaign dreams of: first on the train, then at the coffee shop, then at brunch, and soon enough, people started to wonder what the hell it was.
+Even in the middle of the pandemic, the label sold out 1,000 bags on its e-commerce site in just 12 hours.

-You need interested people to be invested in your work for it to succeed, and Telfar has done just that.
-While this may not guarantee survival for the label during the recession, it sure does raise an interesting point for many brands who spend a fortune on influencer and advertising campaigns only to become one-season wonders.
-Customers who make purchase decisions off forced hype are not sustainable; even when initiating sales and momentum, it should be quality over quantity for brands to have a longer shelf life.
+You need interested people to be invested in your work for it to succeed—and Telfar has achieved exactly that.
+While this doesn’t guarantee the label’s survival through a recession, it sure does underscore an interesting point for brands that pour fortunes into influencer campaigns and glossy advertising, only to become one-season wonders.
+Customers acquired by manufactured hype are rarely sustainable; even when they generate short-term momentum, brands that prioritize quality over quantity are more likely to endure.

-Telfar’s customers are different because they are the type to show up when the brand needs them the most and rise to the occasion.
-It would be unfair to expect that kind of loyalty from a customer who once purchased a product they saw on social media out of curiosity.
-While it is hard to predict who is more likely to survive the COVID-19 era and the aftermath, brands with strong communities, like Telfar, seem to have the upper hand, at least for now.
+Telfar’s customers stand apart because they show up when the brand needs them most.
+It would be unfair to expect that kind of loyalty from someone who bought a product out of social media curiosity.
+Though it’s hard to predict which brands will weather the COVID-19 era and its aftermath, those with strong, engaged communities—like Telfar—appear to have the upper hand, at least for now.

 bottom of page